-The CSCL helps schools deepen student and teacher engagement as partners in school improvement by amplifying student and teacher voices.
+The CSCL helps schools amplify student and teacher voices and deepen student and teacher engagement as partners in school improvement to create more caring, equitable, engaging and successful schools.

 Who We Are

 The CSCL was founded in 2010, to offer our student-led, Participatory Action Research and leadership process (SafeMeasures) to schools, colleges and universities across the US.
 We also offer other effective youth voice and student empowerment programs, like FlagwayTM and Restorative Justice programs to client schools.

 The CSCL offers professional development for teachers, student leaders, and school administrators that emphasizes youth adult partnership for school reform, youth and teacher empowerment and voice, improving school safety, personalized, student-centered learning, and educational equity.